External funding

 John Ellerman Foundation

 The John Ellerman Foundation gives money to UK charities that make between £100,000 and £10m.
-Funds support arts, environment, and social action charities.
+Funding is available to charities that focus on the arts, environment, and social action.
 The grants it gives are usually between £10,000 and £50,000 each year, for up to three years.

 The foundation's goal is to make people, society, and the natural world better by giving money.